-- Being moved to another class for a short period of time - The withdrawal of privileges such as playtime or Golden Time - A referral to the Deputy Head or Headmistress - The class teacher communicating with parents via the pupil's message book/telephone call
+- Being moved to another class for a short period of time - The withdrawal of privileges such as playtime or Golden Time - A referral to the Deputy Head or Headmaster - The class teacher communicating with parents via email/telephone call

-- A face to face discussion with parent(s) - An internal exclusion for a 'one off' serious offence - A fixed term exclusion of 1-2 days depending on severity of offence
+- A face-to-face discussion with parent(s) - An internal exclusion for a 'one off' serious offence - A fixed term exclusion of 1-2 days depending on severity of offence

 The most serious behaviour/sanctions that involve exclusions or temporary exclusions will be logged in the School Sanctions Log by a member of SLT.
-Any behaviour that a teacher feels needs to be communicated with a member of the Senior Leadership Team is recorded in the appropriate year group's Behaviour and Well-Being book.
-These are collected in weekly by the Deputy Head/Headmistress who tracks trends and addresses repeated offences.
+Any behaviour that a teacher feels needs to be communicated with a member of the Senior Leadership Team is recorded on CPOMS.
+These are reviewed weekly by members of SLT who tracks trends and addresses repeated offences.